nidunc/Portable-launcher-for-Kodi-OLD/README.md

 > ```
 > Full license in [LICENSE](https://raw.githubusercontent.com/nidunc/Portable-launcher-for-Kodi/master/LICENSE)

-Kodi™ and XBMC™ are registered trademarks of the XBMC Foundation.
+Kodiâ„¢ and XBMCâ„¢ are registered trademarks of the XBMC Foundation.
 I am not affiliated with the Foundation in any way, nor do I claim to be.